Creating Connections – Sumeera Kamil on her Irish Experience at Mary Immaculate College

-There are many clubs and associations at MIC and Sumeera is Vice President of the International Society that organises fund raisers and other events to create memorable experiences for not only international students, but all students at the university.
+There are many clubs and associations at MIC and Sumeera is Vice President of the International Society that organizes fundraisers and other events to create memorable experiences for not only international students but all students at the university.

-“My favourite thing to do in Limerick is to go downtown, about a 15 minute walk from the campus, and walk around, grab a cup of coffee and study in one of the cosy cafes scattered around the area,” Sumeera says.
-She also enjoys scouting out the weekly Milk Market, an outdoor market that sells local produce, cheeses, fresh spices, homemade crepes, fresh-baked bread and crafts.
+“My favorite thing to do in Limerick is to go downtown, about a 15-minute walk from the campus, and walk around, grab a cup of coffee and study in one of the cozy cafes scattered around the area,” Sumeera says.
+She also enjoys scouting out the weekly Milk Market, an outdoor market that sells local produce, cheeses, fresh spices, homemade crepes, fresh-baked bread, and crafts.